 This website is provided by Armstrong Teasdale LLP, a Missouri-registered limited liability partnership organized under the laws of the State of Missouri, USA.

 The London office of Armstrong Teasdale LLP is operated by Armstrong Teasdale Limited, a private limited company registered in England and Wales (Registration No. 08879988), and is authorized and regulated by the Solicitors Regulation Authority (SRA No. 657002).
-The registered office of Armstrong Teasdale Limited is 200 Strand, London WC2R 1DJ.
+The registered office of Armstrong Teasdale Limited is 38-43 Lincoln’s Inn Fields, London WC2A 3PE.
 The SRA Standards and Regulations (2019) can be viewed here.

 We define “Partner”:

-- in relation to Armstrong Teasdale Limited, as someone who is a director and/or senior employee of the company.
+- in relation to Armstrong Teasdale Limited, as someone who is a director and/or senior employee of the company; and

 Excellent client service is nothing new to us.
 It is core to the Firm’s mission, values and strategy, which is why we have a formalized program in place to help make sure we are exceeding our clients’ expectations.
 We know it is not enough to get the job done well.
 It is critically important to us to have a client-focused culture, both conceptually and in practice.
 To learn more about the Firm’s formal client feedback program – Client CultivATion – click here.